raycast/extensions/extensions/laravel-shift/README.md

 ## Requirements

-- A Shift Token is required to complete the setup step.
+- A Shift Docker Token is required to complete the setup step.

 ## Usage

 - Open Raycast and search for "Laravel Shift for Docker"
 - Search for a shift you want to generate
-- Press enter on the selected shift to generate it
+- Press ⌘ + ↵ (command + enter)
 - The generated shift will be copied to your clipboard

+## Settings

+Within the Extension settings (⌘+⇧+,) you can set the following:
+- Shift Docker Token
+- Git Author Name & Email
+- Mount option
+- Whether to clos the Raycast window after copying the generated shift